SimonPadbury/baselayer-3/_src/typography.md

   --t-sans: ui-sans-serif, sans-serif;
   --t-serif: ui-serif, serif;
   --t-mono: ui-monospace, monospace;
-  --t-default: var(--t-sans);
+  --t-base-ff: var(--t-sans);
   --t-prose: var(--t-serif);
 }
 ```

 Everything here is an example, a place to start.
 Your own `--base` and `--prose` don’t need to be both sans-serif and serif.
 See [setting font stacks](#setting-font-stacks) for more information.

-The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `--base` and `--prose` in this main content area — see main menu.
+The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `--base-ff` and `--prose` in this main content area — see main menu.

 Font stack usage in Baselayer:

-* The base font stack `--t-default` is set in the `<body>` tag and via the `t-base` utility class.
-It is also set on form inputs and on heading tags (using `--h-ff: inherit;` so that you can override and set a different heading typeface).
+* The base font stack `--t-base-ff` is set in the `<body>` tag and via the `t-base` utility class.
+It is also set on form inputs and on heading tags (using `--h-ff: inherit;`) so that you can override and set a different heading typeface).
 * The prose is only available via the `t-prose` utility class.
 Employ it on your `<article>` tag, or wherever you need.
 * The monotype is available via the `<code>`, `<kbd>`, and `<samp>` HTML tags, and in the `t-mono` utility class.

 ### Setting font stacks

-In choosing your own font stacks, you will probably need two fonts that have similar _x-height_, so that you can set them using the same font size and line-height.
+In choosing your own font stacks, you will probably need two fonts that have similar _x-height_ CSS property), so that you can set them using the same font size and line-height.
 Some other factors to compare are hights for lowercase ascenders and descenders, letter width, and stroke thickness.

 If you want to stick with using native font stacks (i.e. those that come with computers, tablets, and phones), then the [Modern Font Stacks](https://modernfontstacks.com) website has several examples that you can easily copy.